Hip pain at night can wake you up during the night or make it nearly impossible to fall asleep in the first place.

-Read on to learn more about what may be causing your hip pain at night, plus how you can manage this symptom.
+Read on to learn more about what may be causing your hip pain at night, as well as how you can manage this symptom and sleep better.

 Hip pain at night can be caused by several conditions.
 The most common ones are:

-If you regularly wake up in the night from hip pain, the way you’re sleeping or your mattress could be to blame.
+If you regularly wake up at night from hip pain, the way you’re sleeping or your mattress could be to blame.
 A mattress that’s too soft or too hard could trigger pressure points, which may lead to a sore hip.

 Symptoms may include:

 - pain on the outside of your hip and upper thigh

 - pain that starts as sharp pain, causing you to yelp when the area is touched, and later develops into an ache

 - pain when you get up after sitting for a long time, and which may worsen when you take a long walk, climb a lot of stairs, or squat for awhile

 - pain that’s worse at night when you lie down or sleep on the affected hip

 People with bursitis don’t have pain while standing.